smartarch/ivis-core/server/models/neural_networks/README.md

 TODO (MT): improve this readme

-TODO (MT): remove the example params after development is finished
+TODO (MT): remove the example params after development is finished (in builtin-files)